-Presently we have rights to certain intellectual property, through licenses from third parties and under patent applications that we own or will own, related to HB-101, HB-201 and HB-202 and certain other product candidates.
-Because additional product candidates may require the use of proprietary rights held by third parties, such as the rights to use certain antigens, specific to future disease targets, the growth of our business will likely depend in part on our ability to acquire, in-license or use these proprietary rights.
-In addition, while we have patent rights directed to certain non-replicating and replicating technologies we may not be able to obtain intellectual property to all uses of non-replicating and replicating technologies.
-Our product candidates may also require specific formulations to work effectively and efficiently and these rights may be held by others.
-Similarly, efficient production or delivery of our product candidates may also require specific compositions or methods, and the rights to these may be owned by third parties.
+Presently we have rights to certain intellectual property, through licenses from third parties and under patents and/or patent applications that we own or will own, related to HB-200, HB-700, HB-400, HB-500 and certain other product candidates.
+Because additional product candidates may require the use of proprietary rights held by third parties, such as the rights to use certain antigens that are, specific to future disease targets, the growth of our business will likely depend in part on our ability to acquire, in-license or use these proprietary rights.
+In addition, while we have patent rights directed to certain non-replicating and replicating technologies we may not be able to obtain intellectual property to all uses of non-replicating and rights to such formulations may be held by others.
+Similarly, efficient production or delivery of our product candidates may also require specific compositions or methods, and the rights to these compositions or methods may be owned by third parties.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
 Even if we are able to obtain a license to use such intellectual property, it may be non-exclusive, which would not restrict the licensor party from giving our competitors access to the same technologies licensed to us.
 In that event, we may be required to expend significant time and resources to develop or license replacement technology.
 Moreover, the specific antigens that will be used with our product candidates may be covered by the intellectual property rights of others.